dotnet/android/Documentation/workflow/DevelopmentTips.md

 property to `true`, in which case the log output file will contain (very) verbose log messages from the MonoVM runtime.

+By default, the target will wait for a 1000ms before it dumps the logcat buffer to file.
+This is to give the Android logging daemon time to actually put all the messages logged by the application in the logcat buffer.
+This value can be overridden by setting the `$(RunLogDelay)` MSBuild property to a number of milliseconds that the target should wait before creating the log file.

 ### The manual way

 Since [6e58ce4][6e58ce4], logging from Mono is no longer enabled by